 Apples and honey every September.
-It’s the Jewish New Year again and I am back in the kitchen experimenting with recipes.
+It’s the Jewish New Year again, and I am back in the kitchen experimenting with recipes.
 I already shared Aunt Jane’s Apple Cake.
-This year’s Apple Honey Cake was not overly difficult to make, but the dough is really wet and dense.
-If you are going tall (think angel food tin), put your oven rack to the lowest position now before you forget.
-When you fill your cake pan, make sure to leave room at the top of your pan to allow for growth, at least an inch-and-a-half.
+This year’s Apple Honey Cake was not overly difficult to make, but the dough is wet and dense.
+If you are going tall (think angel food tin), put your oven rack in the lowest position before you forget.
+When you fill your cake pan, leave space at the top to allow for growth, at least an inch and a half.
 Don’t over-fill your pan.
-You will likely need to tent the top so that the apples don’t catch and the top of the cake doesn’t burn.
-I have not experimented yet with gluten-free flours with this cake, but I want to and I will share my progress as I make it.
+You will likely need to tent the top, so the apples don’t catch, and the top of the cake doesn’t burn.
+I have not experimented yet with gluten-free flour with this cake, but I want to share my progress as I make it.

 Adapting our Apple Honey Cake

-This recipe is not perfect until you’ve added your own touch to it.
+This recipe is not perfect until you’ve added your touch to it.
 That’s why we encourage you to play with your food.
-Call to your inner chef come out and play and change up this recipe.
+Call your inner chef to come out and play and change up this recipe.
 Here are some ideas–

-- Try this cake with chocolate chips instead of apples, sprinkle in the middle of the cake and on top of the cake
+- Try this cake with chocolate chips instead of apples; sprinkle in the middle and on top of the cake.

 Apple Honey Cake